Summer is almost here and many of us will be jetting off to far-flung destinations in an effort to get a bit of sun on our skin.

 We know now more than ever though the importance of protecting your skin from the harsh midday rays to prevent skin cancer, with those who have moles and freckles taking extra care.

-With Sun Awareness Week – May 9-15 - just around the corner, we spoke to the experts to find out how to tell freckles and moles apart and what to look out for.
+We spoke to the experts to find out how to tell freckles and moles apart and what to look out for.

 What is a freckle?